hunterpayne/maven-unbound/README.md

 ## How to "install" the CLI

 To use it, pull this repo and build it with ```mvn clean install```.
-This will build a Deb installed called target/unbound_1.0.0-1_all.deb and a RPM installer called target/rpm/unbound/RPMS/noarch/unbound-1.0.0-1.noarch.rpm Install the appropiate one for your distribution of Linux.
+This will build a Deb installed at target/unbound_1.0.0-1_all.deb and a RPM installer at target/rpm/unbound/RPMS/noarch/unbound-1.0.0-1.noarch.rpm Install the appropiate one for your distribution of Linux.

-For windows either put the root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)
+For Windows the installer is generated at target/unbound-1.0.0.exe

+For OSX use the RPM installer.
+You might have to install rpm via brew.

 ## To use the Unbound command line interface